Ten Things Employees Should Know About ERISA Disability Insurance Benefits

 ERISA disability plans are a valuable part of your employer’s benefits package.
 Having a long-term disability policy means your income is protected if you can't work for many months due to a disability.

-But long-term disability claims can be challenging to navigate without an experienced attorney—especially if your insurance company acts in bad faith to deny you benefits.
-A long-term disability lawyer knows how to level the playing field when you're up against a large insurance company.
+But LTD claims can be challenging to navigate without an experienced attorney, especially if your insurance company acts in bad faith to deny you benefits.
+A long-term disability lawyer knows how to level the playing field when you’re up against a large insurance company.
+(And you’ll definitely want to consult an ERISA attorney if you’re planning on filing an appeal in federal court.)

 Talk to a Lawyer